-Many of Drexel’s health-related programs will be centralized here, enhancing opportunities for interdisciplinary education in a facility that affords students, faculty and professional staff the best possible environment for continued development and growth.
+Many of Drexel’s health-related programs are centralized here, enhancing opportunities for interdisciplinary education in a facility that affords students, faculty and professional staff the best possible environment for continued development and growth.

 The campus is a 15-minute commute to Center City via public transportation, or the free Drexel shuttle.